 There are different types of gift that can be left in a Will.
 For example, a Pecuniary Legacy is a gift of a specific sum of money.
 If an individual is left a Pecuniary Legacy of £1,000, then once they have received their £1,000, they will have no further right to the Estate.
 A Pecuniary Beneficiary is not entitled to see the Estate Accounts.

 But if an individual is to receive a share of what's left in the Estate after all expenses and Pecuniary Legacies have been paid, then this means they are a Residuary Beneficiary.
 As a Residuary Beneficiary, they would be entitled to see the Estate Accounts.
 This is because the way in which the Estate has been administered will have a direct impact on how much inheritance they receive.

 Exceptions to the Rule

 There are some exceptions to this rule.
 The following also have a right to see the Estate Accounts:

 - A Beneficiary who is entitled to receive a Pecuniary Legacy but this cannot be paid in full (because there is insufficient money in the Estate)

 - Beneficiaries and creditors whose interests/liabilities cannot be paid in full because the Estate is insolvent

-- Parents or guardians of minor beneficiaries
+- Parents or guardians of minor Beneficiaries who are Residuary Beneficiaries

 For initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we call you.